jkmcl/downloader/README.md

 * `pageUrl`: page URL

 * `linkPattern`: A regular expression used to extract the file URL from the page and, optionally, the file version from the file URL.
 The first capturing group provides the file URL.
-If defined, the second capturing group provides the file version.
+If present, the second capturing group provides the file version.

 * `versionPattern` (optional): A regular expression used to extract the file version from the page.
 The first capturing group provides the file version.